 Be sure to buy gluten free oats if you want to make a gluten free vegan protein bar.
 While oats by nature are gluten free, they are typically processed in facilities that manufacture gluten-containing foods.
 So if you avoid trace gluten or “may contain” wheat, etc., make these with gluten free oats.

 We’ve had good luck with McCormick spices.
 They haven’t made my son react; he reacts to even trace amounts of palm oil.

-For cinnamon, we only use Red Ape Cinnamon because they have certified it Palm Oil Free from the International Palm Oil Free Certification Trademark Programme.
-You can buy it on their website or on Amazon.
+For cinnamon, we only use Red Ape Cinnamon because they have certified it Palm Oil Free from the International Palm Oil Free Certification Trademark.
+You can buy it on Red Ape Cinnamon’s website or on Amazon.
 This cinnamon is amazing!

 You can omit the cinnamon and/or the nutmeg if you don’t have them or if you don’t like the taste.
 These spices add to the flavor of the bars but you won’t miss them if you don’t use them.
 You can also substitute with pumpkin pie spice.

 While many baked goods and desserts contain palm oil, palm oil derivatives, and/or shortening from palm oil, this vegan bar recipe uses a light coating of avocado oil to coat the pan.

 You can also substitute with avocado oil or vegetable oil such as canola oil.
 In addition, you can use coconut oil but it will have a stronger flavor.

 Storing Vegan Bars

 It’s easy to double the recipe and make a double batch for convenient indulging later on.